 If you are saddled with debt outside of addiction, you may want to use certain pay-off strategies to alleviate money woes more quickly.
 You can prioritize payments by either attacking a balance with the highest interest rate or lowest dollar amount, review your budget to find simple ways to save or consider a balance transfer credit card or debt consolidation loan.

 High levels of debt can impact your wallet and your credit score.
-As you work to improve your financial well-being, you can track your credit score progress by viewing your free credit report summary, updated each month, on Credit.com.
+As you work to improve your financial well-being, you can track your credit score progress by viewing your free credit report summary, updated every 14 days, on Credit.com.

 More Money-Saving Reads: